bellaTHEanalyst/PWC_Internship/README.md

  PWC virtual Internship .Task 2 Call Centre Trends, Visualizing customer and agent behavior
  ![](https://github.com/bellaTHEanalyst/call-centre-Analysis.-/blob/main/pwc%20icon.png)

- I participated in a self-paced virtual experience program organized by pWc in partnership with forage, where I used Power BI to analyze data and create dashboards and reports.
+ I participated in a self-paced virtual experience program organized by PWC in partnership with Forage, where I used Power BI to analyze data and create dashboards and reports.

 ## Here is the  task